 If we are required to raise additional funds by issuing equity securities, dilution of stockholders will result.
-Any debt securities issued may also have rights, preferences, and privileges senior to those of holders of our common stock.
+Any debt securities issued may also have rights, preferences, and privileges senior to those of holders of our Common Stock.
 The terms of debt securities or borrowings could impose significant restrictions on our operations.
 We may also be unable to raise additional capital through the sale of securities and debt financing, or to do so on terms that are favorable to us, particularly given current capital market and overall macroeconomic conditions.

 Accounting Standards Codification, or ASC, Subtopic 205-40, Presentation of Financial Statements - Going Concern, requires us to assess our ability to meet our future financial obligations as they become due within one year after the date that the financial statements are issued.
 Despite the recent restructuring initiatives, we expect that our expenses will continue to exceed our operating income and, as a result, we may need additional capital resources to fund our operations.
-We believe that the net proceeds from the transactions described above together with our existing cash, cash equivalents, and marketable securities and the implementation of our plans should we be unable to secure additional financing will sufficiently alleviate the risk of substantial doubt about our ability to continue as a going concern and will enable us to fund our operating expenses, working capital, and capital expenditure requirements for a period of at least twelve months from the filing date of the Quarterly Report on Form 10-Q for the quarter ended June 30, 2024.
+We believe that the net proceeds from the business combination with CF Finance Acquisition Corp.
+III and PIPE financing, together with our existing cash, cash equivalents, and marketable securities and implementation of our plans should we be unable to secure additional financing or find one or more replacement Tier 1 partners will sufficiently alleviate the risk of substantial doubt about our ability to continue as a going concern and will enable us to fund our operating expenses, working capital, and capital expenditure requirements for a period of at least twelve months from the date of this registration statement on Form S-1.
 For additional discussion of our plans, see Notes to our Condensed Consolidated Financial Statements included in this registration statement on Form S-1.
-If our cash needs are greater than we anticipate, we may be required to reduce our operating expenses further or raise additional capital sooner.
-Given the current macroeconomic environment, OEMs appear to be more cautious about their capital spending and investments into new technologies and as a result we have seen the timelines for certain opportunities delayed, which may negatively impact the time for us to reach positive cash flows from operations.
-Our plans for the use of cash in the long term (beyond twelve months from the filing date of the Quarterly Report on Form 10-Q for the quarter ended June 30, 2024) are primarily related to funding operating expenses to support the commercialization of our products.
-For additional information regarding our cash requirements from lease obligations and contractual obli
+If our cash needs are greater than we anticipate, we may be required to reduce our operating expenses even further or raise additional capital sooner.
+Reducing our operating expenses could be very challenging for us, since we have already undertaken significant operating expense reductions; further reductions could adversely impact our business operations.
+Given the current macroeconomic environment, OEMs appear to be more cautious about their capital spending and investments into new technologies and as a result we have seen the timelines delayed for certain opportunities which may negatively impact the time for us to reach positive cash flows from operations.
+Our plans for the use of cash in the long-term (beyond twelve months from this registration statement on Form S-1) are primarily related to funding operating expenses to support the commercialization of our products.
+For additional information regarding our cash requirements from lease obligations and contractual obligations, see Notes to our Condensed Consolidated Financial Statements included in this registration statement on Form S-1.